Overall Goal of School Operations and Protocols

 - Face Covering

-e.
-Evaluation will use community and school transmission data, aiming for low or moderate transmission.
+c.
+Evaluation will use community and school transmission data, aiming for low or moderate transmissions.

 - Physical Distancing